Abcmsaj/FantraxBot/README.md

 - `!mute` and `!unmute` can be used with an @mention argument to mute/unmute a user
     - Syntax is `!mute @user` or `!unmute @user`
+- `!8ball` can be sent and a random reply generated for the user (yes/no/maybe)
 - `!scores` will take a screenshot from the Fantrax standings page for our league, after scrolling to the bottom for this gameweek, and post it in the channel the command was requested from
 - `!meme` will pick a random image from a JSON file of images added with `!addmeme`, and post it to the chat
 - `!prune` will allow the user to prune the last 1-99 messages